Alec Baldwin Might ‘Play Trump’ At White House DC Dinner

 “It’s interesting.
 There are people who, now that he’s not going to the White House Correspondents’ Dinner, there are people who are lobbying to play Trump at the White House Correspondents’ Dinner,” Baldwin said regarding the issue.

-In response, Kimmel asked whether Baldwin is not one of those people ‘lobbying to play’ as President Donald Trump.
+In response, Kimmel asked whether Baldwin is not one of those people “lobbying to play” as President Donald Trump.

 “Well, I wouldn’t say I’m not lobbying,” Baldwin replied and went on to explain that there are also others who wish to impersonate America’s president.

 Although the competition exists, Baldwin’s reputation at impersonating Trump from Saturday Night Live already gained him much popularity.
-Earlier, at the same time Trump tweeted about his impeding absence to one of the biggest press events in the U.S., people have expressed their desire to see Baldwin impersonating Trump at the White House dinner.
+Earlier, at the same time Trump tweeted about his impending absence to one of the biggest press events in the U.S., people have expressed their desire to see Baldwin impersonating Trump at the White House dinner.

 Email from a viewer: “PLEASE, please, have Alec Baldwin invited to the White House Correspondents dinner since Trump is not going…”